lserman/hubotgf/README.md

 ## Hubot GF

-Hubot GF teams up with Hubot to perform tasks.
+Hubot GF teams up with [hubot](https://github.com/github/hubot) to perform tasks.
 Because she runs in a Rails app, Hubot GF can be much more powerful than Hubot and together they can be very powerful.

 ### Why